Dozens of cops join daughter of fallen officer for prom photos

 INDIANAPOLIS – Sierra Bradway had planned to take her prom photos at the gravesite of her father, an Indianapolis police officer who was killed four years ago in the line of duty.

-She had no idea that anyone, besides her date and a photographer, would be there.
+She had no idea that anyone, besides her date and a photographer, would be there, according to WXIN.

 But when she and date Brock Spayd arrived at Indianapolis's Crown Hill Cemetery on Saturday, May 6th, they were greeted by dozens of police officers who had come to help pay their respects.